 - Kinesthetic processing: determine shapes of items based on the way they feel.

-Essentially, kids should learn and discover through the use of their natural senses and abilities.
+Essentially, student learn and discover through the use of their natural senses and abilities.

 MOVING, FEATURING NFL PLAY 60